ra559/pythonApp1/README.md

 * git push

 ### Step 6: Build your container.
-To build your docker container run the command: `docker build -t python-barcode .` To run your container use the command: docker run python-barcode
+To build your docker container run the command: `docker build -t calculator .` To run your container use the command: docker run python-barcode

 Important note to reader: if you get a the error: `EOFError: EOF when reading a line`
 ![Run error](error.png)
 run your container with the following command instead:
-`docker run -t -i python-barcode`
+`docker run -t -i calculator`

 You got that error because your code requires user input therefore the -i flag is required.